nicoloddo/x-tree-search/docs/index.md

 # Introduction

-The Argumentation Framework API provides a flexible system for defining propositions and inferences about nodes in a tree-based structure.
+The x-tree-search library provides a flexible system for defining propositions and inferences about nodes in a tree-based structure.
 Given the framework you can then explain any decision made by the algorithm in an interactive argumentative way.

 # Usage Example: MiniMax Tree Search